Andrew-S-Rosen/cbe504/main.typ

 This is known as the free ligand approximation.
 We have also assumed in this derivation that the production of P is irreversible.
 One can re-derive $r_"P"$ with reversible product binding in precisely the same way; the math simply gets slightly messier.

-=== Linearizing the Michelis--Menten Equation <linearizing-the-michaelis-menten-equation>
+=== Linearizing the Michaelis--Menten Equation <linearizing-the-michaelis-menten-equation>

 When analyzing experimental data, it is oftentimes useful to fit to a linear equation.
 This can be achieved quite readily be rearranging the Michaelis--Menten equation to